kir-a11y/cs352/README.md

-this is the cs 352 project of Yiqian Li, Yifan Zhang and Guangyue Wu.
+this is the cs 352 project of Yiqian Li, Yifan Zhang and Guangyue Yu.